mishanphiri/portfolio/Doc.md

 Neural networks have proven to be a sufficient tool to predict the species classes.
 Few hidden layers and nodes were needed as the data is separable.
 A more complex dataset would need more parameters.
-Often Neural networks make use of a sort of stochastic gradient decent, where we evaluate the cost function with respect to the model parameters.
-This is refereed to as back propagation, as we work backwards from the cost function and calculate the gradient w.r.t the parameters in each layer consecutively.
+Often Neural networks make use of a sort of stochastic gradient descent, where we evaluate the cost function with respect to the model parameters.
+This is referred to as backpropagation, as we work backwards from the cost function and calculate the gradient w.r.t the parameters in each layer consecutively.